The School of the Freudian Letter

-The School of the Freudian Letter (SFL) is a school of psychoanalytic formation; with the principle of formation taken as a work in progress.
-With Freud and Lacan as companions in this work, the SFL welcomes those “who are interested in their action, to that which consists in thow to demonstration ideas unique speech topicshis essential change of ethical and subjective motivation introduced into our world by analysis.”[i]
+The School of the Freudian Letter (SFL) is a school of psychoanalytic formation.
+The principle of formation is here taken as a work-in-progress: for Analysands, for this school (SFL) and for psychoanalysis itself.
+With Freud and Lacan as prominent companions in this work, the SFL welcomes those “who are interested in their action, to that which consists in this essential change of ethical and subjective motivation introduced into our world by analysis.”[i]

 [i] Lacan, J Problèmes cruciaux pour la psychoanalyse ou Les positions sujectives de l’etre.
 1964-1965 Lecon janvier 27 1965 “Je veux ici des gens qui soient intéressés dans leur action, à ce que comporte ce changement essentiel de la motivation éthique et subjective qu'introduit dans notre monde, l'analyse.” http://gaogoa.free.fr/SeminaireS.htm